-(only with QuadraBeam PLUSTM transducer)
+(only with optional-purchase QuadraBeam PLUSTM transducer)

-Side Beam View is only available if you have connected a QuadraBeamTM transducer accessory (included with the 957 and optional-purchase on the 917) and when Transducer Select is set to QuadraBeam (see Sonar Menu Tab: Transducer Select).
-On the 917, the QuadraBeam PLUSTM transducer requires a separate purchase.
+Side Beam View is only available if you have connected a QuadraBeamTM transducer accessory and when Transducer Select is set to QuadraBeam (see Sonar Menu Tab: Transducer Select).
 This view shows sonar information from both the left and right 455 kHz beams and the 200 kHz down-looking beam in one view.
 You can customize the way the sonar data is displayed in the Side Beam View to suit your personal preferences.
-Depending on the layout selected from the Quad Layout Sonar X-PressTM menu (only available on the Sonar X-PressTM menu when in Side Beam View), the display will represent the same sonar data in one of the following three layouts: Default, Classic, and Slanted
+Depending on the layout selected from the Quad Layout Sonar X-PressTM menu (only available on the Sonar X-PressTM menu when in Side Beam View), the display will represent the same sonar data in one of the following three layouts: Default, Classic, and Slanted.